theosanderson/theo.io/content/post/2021-03-30-us-sgtf/index.md

   hugodown::md_document:
     fig_width: 6
     fig_asp: 0.59
-rmd_hash: b479eebbab42f045
+rmd_hash: 1bf368848c197ce4

 ---

-Somebody on Twitter asked me whether B.1.1.7 data from Florida was still compatible with a logistic growth curve.
+Somebody on Twitter asked me whether B.1.1.7 data from Florida was still compatible with a logistic increase

 It's amazing how simple this sort of thing is to look at with the Tidyverse and nicely formatted data SGTF data from [Helix](https://github.com/myhelix/helix-covid19db).